New ‘Gardens for a Changing World’ to reflect climate change

 Holding Back the Flood: designer Will Williams, sponsor Streetscape

-The inspiration has come from Pickering, in North Yorkshire, a town which works with nature to prevent flooding.
+The inspiration for this garden has come from the town of Pickering, in North Yorkshire, which has suffered devastating floods in the past.
+The town now works with nature to prevent flooding.
 Thousands of alder trees have been planted and leaky dams crafted to slow rainwater flow.
 The garden, featuring alders, shows that nature can be used to create flood barriers rather than concrete.

 The Perennial Sanctuary Garden: designer Tom Massey, sponsor Perennial, contractor Landform

 The theme is finding sanctuary in a storm – explaining how Perennial helps horticulturists in times of crisis.
 The spiralling form, with its changing colour palette of plants, represents the journey a person makes as they move from chaos to safety.
 Colour is central, with red (Sanguisorba Tana, Crocosmia Hellfire and Panicum virgatum Shenandoah), orange (Achillea millefolium Terracotta and Kniphofia uvaria Nobilis), yellow (Helianthus annuus and Inula helenium) purple (Veronicastrum virginicum Fascination and Miscanthus Purpurascens), blue (Panicum virgatum Heavy Metal and Phlox Blue Paradise) and green (a 5m tall Phyllostachys aurea bamboo).

 London Glades, designers Andreas Christodoulou and Jonathan Davies, sponsor Future Gardens, contractor Flower & Stone